 Skip to content

-Although to be vegan you really need to omit all animal products and not just those in your food, Veganuary Month focuses on changing people’s diets, allowing participants to move onto avoiding animal products in other lifestyle products more gradually.
+Although to be truly vegan, you really need to omit all animal products and not just those in your food, Veganuary Month focuses on changing people’s diets, allowing participants to move onto avoiding animal products in other lifestyle products more gradually.

 It’s a common misconception that veganism involves just eating salad and grass.
 Although the diet does center around plant-based foods and for optimum health you should still try to eat a good portion of fruits and veggies, there are now thousands of alternative vegan versions of animal products, including cheese, meat, milk, and eggs, meaning that vegans can continue to eat all the things they love such as pizza, burgers, mac and cheese and ice-cream without eating animal products.
 Even restaurants have come to realize that there’s big money in the vegan market and many now offer exclusive vegan menus meaning that you don’t need to sacrifice taste or experience to follow a vegan diet.